Removal of Bias Striping Noise from Post-SM4 ACS WFC Images

 Striping Mitigation Software

-CALACS performs stripe removal, only on full frame WFC images, using the overscans; however, it is limited in precision to ~0.4 electrons.
+CALACS performs stripe removal on full frame WFC images using the overscan regions; however, it is limited in precision to ~0.4 electrons.
 Any remaining low level striping noise below ~0.4 electrons requires fitting the stripes across the science area.
 In essence, this represents a row-by-row determination of the background, with the advantage that the mirror-imaging of the stripe noise between CCDs allows us to fit two spatially separated rows (8192 total columns) simultaneously.
+This improved de-stripe script will execute the de-striping in the middle of CALACS processing, and if desired will also include the ACS CTE correction.

-For images where the sky background is low to moderate (<35 electrons), and where the astronomical scene is relatively "uncomplicated," the algorithm does an excellent job of suppressing the striping noise.
-However for bright backgrounds and/or complicated scenes where a uniform sky is nonexistent (e.g., WFC-spanning nebulosity or background gradient) or difficult to isolate (e.g., WFC-spanning globular cluster), this algorithm will do more harm than good.
+For images where the sky background is low to moderate (<35 electrons), and where the astronomical scene is relatively clean, the algorithm does an excellent job of suppressing the striping noise.
+However for bright backgrounds and/or complicated scenes where a uniform sky is nonexistent (e.g., WFC-spanning nebulosity or background gradient) or difficult to isolate (e.g., WFC-spanning globular cluster), this algorithm can do more harm than good.
+We have implemented a possible way to work around this by adding a masking capability, but users should still be cautious.
 As an a posteriori check, we suggest that you compare the difference between corrected and uncorrected WFC images with the histogram shown in Figure 2.
 If the code is correcting the image with a much broader striping distribution than 0.9 electrons, we recommend that you do not use the striping correction code.
 In such cases, it is likely that the low level striping will not significantly impact your science.

 For a more comprehensive treatment of the bias striping and its mitigation, we refer the reader to Grogin et al. (2011).